-Learning Community Ambassadors:
+NEW Learning Community Council (LCC)

-Learning Community Executive Council:
+Learning Community Executive Council (LCEC)

-Learning Community Floor Mentors:
+Learning Community Floor Mentors

 The Learning Community Floor Mentor role will assist in fulfilling the mission of the Learning Community Program as well as ensuring the success and supporting the initiatives of their respective communities.
 Mentors will be a resource to Learning Community students, provide advice and support during their transition, and be a positive role model.
 Floor Mentors will work in collaboration with all members of the LC Leadership Team including; directors, support team- instructors, staff, graduate assistants and hall directors, as well as other student leaders- resident assistants, FYE mentors and other floor mentors.
 Floor Mentors commit to living on a floor within their Learning Community throughout the duration of their role in the community, along with other requirements.
-For more information and to apply click here.
+For more information click here.

-Learning Community FYE Mentors:
+Learning Community FYE Mentors

 Many Learning Communities select mentors that participate in the FYE Mentor Program here at UConn.
 This role includes a 3 credit EPSY 3020 course, as well as participating in and helping to facilitate the weekly LC UNIV 1810 course, among other responsibilities.
 LC Mentors also have the opportunity to live in their Learning Community and acts as a resource and a leader to the other students.

-Learning Community Resident Assistants (RAs):
+Learning Community Resident Assistants (RAs)

 The Resident Assistant (RA) is a student leader who contributes to and supports the educational and personal goals of resident students.
 The RA also facilitates the development of a vibrant and positive living environment in on-campus housing.
 The RA promotes the educational, social, and cultural development of the student outside of the classroom, communicates expectations and addresses issues of student conduct, and provides programmatic opportunities.
 RAs within the Learning Community Program contribute to the success of their community by developing programming and other opportunities for students based on the overall mission of their specific community.